-As at 31 December 2021, the Company's had unused credit funds in the amount of \leq 1,000,000 compared to \leq 1,000,000 as at 31 December 2020, as well as available funds from the bond loan with its shareholders.
+As at 31 December 2021, the Company's had unused credit funds in the amount of $\notin 0$ compared to $\notin 0$ as at 31 December 2020 concerning available funds from the bond loan with its shareholders.

 The Company's liquidity is monitored by the Management at regular intervals.